sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

 ~~~~~~~~~~~~~

   ``rpmPrefix``
-    The path passed set as the base for the revocable package
+    The path or paths allowed to be relocatable in the file system.

   ``rpmChangelogFile``
     External file to be imported and used to generate the changelog of the RPM.